-the safety authority.
+Based on these meetings, commissions communicate information to the public.
+To do so, most commissions invite the press to the periodic meetings, and often make public statements regarding the major decisions made by the plant managers or by the safety authority.
 Depending on their budgets, commissions also publish contents on dedicated websites, distribute journals in city halls, or mail periodic information letters to neighbouring populations.
-A minority of commissions even organize additional open meetings for interested local inhabitants, and invite local populations from neighbouring countries9.
+A minority of commissions even organize additional open meetings for interested local inhabitants, and invite local populations from neighbouring countries10.